civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

           for the goal that needs transport.
 Changed:  Player vision handling, the human player uses the vision of his/her
           player directly instead of a copy, this saves memory.
 Changed:  Lowered the AI priority for investigate city goals.
-There more worthy
+There ar more
-          goals out there.
+          worthy goals out there.
+Fixed:    When the game is closed, the memory is cleaned up like in the debug.
+          This fixes a potential crash when leaving the game.
 Added:    New database flags for modders:
 - DifficultyDB:
    TechCostKnownDeduction 0.0 - 1.0